Akos24/book-notes-api/README.md

 Step 1 - Download the project as a ZIP folder, and unzip it in your local folder Step 2 - Setup a local PostgreSQL database server
-* Download the PostgreSQL installer from the official website.
+* Download the PostgreSQL installer from the official website - https://www.postgresql.org/.
 * Follow the installation instructions provided in the installer.
 * Open the PostgreSQL installation folder and start the PostgreSQL service.
 * You can use pgAdmin, a popular PostgreSQL management tool, to interact with the database.